7anisha7/Calculator/README.md

 # Calculator
-A sleek and functional calculator built entirely with HTML and CSS! 💻
+A sleek and functional calculator built entirely with HTML, CSS and JavaScript! 💻